houda-ohm/ej2-aspnetmvc-docs/src/maps/maps/providers/map-provider.md

 ## Sublayer

-You can render any GeoJSON shape as a sublayer on top of an OSM maps layer for highlighting a particular continent or country in OSM maps by adding another layer and specifying the type to SubLayer.
+Any GeoJSON shape can be rendered as a sublayer on top of the OSM maps layer for highlighting a particular continent or country in OSM maps by adding another layer and specifying the `Type` property of maps layer to "**SubLayer**".